Susmitha-IT/CareerWise---Navigates-career-path-using-Django/README.md

 this project leverages machine learning algorithms and interactive interfaces to offer tailored assistance.

+● The Stream Finder module esigned to help users determine their recommended stream of study based on their responses to a questionnaire.
+It utilizes a Random Forest machine learning model trained on synthetic data to predict the most suitable stream for the user.
+● Career Bot provides a menu-driven chatbot interface featuring 5 menus,enabling 40+
-The Stream Finder module utilizes the Random Forest algorithm to predict academic streams based on subject scores, ensuring accuracy and reliability.
-Career Bot provides interactive assistance in exploring various educational and career options through a menu-based chatbot interface.
-Know Your Apt offers a quiz-based assessment of users aptitude with personalized feedback.
-The Rating Hub module enables users to contribute ratings and comments.
+ interactions to guide users in educational and career decision-making, while significantly boosting engagement.
+● Know Your Apt offers a quiz-based assessment of users aptitude with personalized feedback.
+● The Rating Hub module enables users to contribute ratings and comments.